halleeray/halleeray.github.io/Weekly_Updates.md

 Impediments in my way :

 Reflection on the process you used last week, how can you make the process work better? : <br>

 ### Week :
 What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :

+What I did this week :

+Impediments in my way :

+Reflection on the process you used last week, how can you make the process work better? : <br>

+### Week :
+What I did last week :